US Open: Andy Murray suffers second-round exit at hands of inspired Grigor Dimitrov

 That was where the niceties ended, though, and Murray's hopes quickly went south.

-He came up with an absolute stinker of a service game, two double-faults and two unforced errors gifting Dimitrov the set and the momentum.
+He came up with an absolute shocker of a service game, two double-faults and two unforced errors gifting Dimitrov the set and the momentum.

 Murray was broken again at the start of the second and his shoulders slumped even further when his solitary chance to break back drifted wide.